Asgar-Fataymamode/molab-2024-09-Asgar/README.md

 - **Correct and Incorrect Feedback**: Upon selecting an answer, the correct answer is highlighted in **green** and incorrect answers in **red**, giving immediate visual feedback.
 - **Game Over and Celebration Screens**: If a user answers all questions correctly, a **congratulations message** with a **confetti animation** is displayed.
 If the user runs out of time or selects an incorrect answer, they are presented with a **Game Over** message.
 - **Restart Option**: After completing the trivia (either by winning or losing), users are presented with an option to **restart** and play again.

+# Week 5 - Updated Football Trivia Game

+## Overview
+The **Football Trivia Game** is an application that challenges users with trivia questions related to both **club-level** and **international football**.

+## Features
+- Improved Football Trivia Game, with high scores and achievements, showcasing data storage